Railslide/subvenv/README.md

 Usage as a standalone
 ----------------------

-If you don't want to pass through a Virtualenwrapper project:
+If you don't want to pass through a Virtualenwrapper project

-    $ subvenv make-project [target_folder]  # default is current folder
+    $ subvenv make_project

-will create a `<virtualenv_name>.sublime-project` file in your target folder.
+will create a `<virtualenv_name>.sublime-project` file in the current working directory.

+You can also specify a location different than the current folder by using the `--folder` flag

+    $ subvenv make_project --folder=path/to/target_folder

 Supported virtualenv managers